NaturaLog-space/QD-Space-Food/README.md

 Let sit for 24 hours or until strawberry solids float to the top Strain solids and add freeze dried strawberries

+## Commercialization Permission
+Recipe is free to use for non commercial purposes.
+Email naturalog.space@gmail.com for permission on commercial use of this project.
+Commercial use also agrees on spreading the open source project.